Which? tries out Vax Blade cordless vacuum – Which? News

 The best are almost as good as our top plug-in vacuum cleaners, but we’ve also encountered plenty of cordless vacuum cleaners that are truly terrible at cleaning, particularly for tougher tasks such as sucking up pet hair and cleaning carpets.

-If you’re keen to go cordless, make sure you get a vacuum cleaner that will help rather than hinder you by checking our cordless vacuum cleaner reviews.
+If you’re keen to go cordless, make sure you get a vacuum cleaner that will help rather than hinder you by checking our list of the best cordless vacuum cleaners.